Akash-Kadali/Akash-Kadali/README.md

 ---

 ## 🎉 Fun Fact

-When I'm not optimizing deep learning models or coding vision pipelines, I'm likely reading AI whitepapers or dreaming of the next breakthrough in computational cognition.
+⚡ Outside ML, I’m geeking out on whitepapers or imagining what AI looks like in 2030.

-Coffee + CUDA = 🔥
+☕ Fuel = Coffee + CUDA + Curiosity